Cybele asteroids

+A view of proper elements of asteroids in the asteroid belt, showing inclination versus semi-major axis.
+Cybele asteroids are shown enlarged at the right in light blue, outward of the 2:1 Jupiter resonance.
+The core region of the asteroid belt is shown in white.

 The Cybele asteroids (also known as the "Cybeles") are a dynamical group of asteroids, named after the asteroid 65 Cybele.
 Considered by some as the last outpost of an extended asteroid belt, the group consists of just over 2000 members and a few collisional families.
 Their orbit is defined by an osculating semi-major axis of 3.27 to 3.70 AU, with an eccentricity of less than 0.3, and an inclination less than 30°.

 The dynamical Cybele group is located adjacent to the outermost asteroid belt, beyond the Hecuba gap – the 2:1 resonant zone with Jupiter, where the Griqua asteroids are located – and inside the orbital region of the Hilda asteroids (3:2 resonance), which are themselves followed by the Jupiter trojans (1:1 resonance) further out.